reruo321/OS-Self-Study/00003-Writing-Shellcode/x86/00002-Shell-Spawning-Code/Version-001/README.md

 1. Before you start, ensure that you are a non-root user!
 2. Write a shellcode that spawns normal user shell on **x86**.
 Add some codes so that it can also spawn a root shell, when you are running a `setuid` root program with the root privileges!
 Compile the code.
 3. Execute the program, and check if the program spawns a normal user shell correctly.
 4. Switch your account to root, and do the Step 3 again.
-If it spawns a root shell successfully, go to the next!
+If it spawns a root shell successfully, come back to the non-root user account and go to the next!
-5. With being granted root privilege temporarily, change the owner of the program as root.
+5. With being granted root privileges temporarily, change the owner of the program as root.
-6. With being granted root privilege temporarily, set the `setuid` bit.
+6. With being granted root privileges temporarily, set the `setuid` and `setgid` bit.
 7. Execute the program as a non-root user again, and check the user of the spawned shell with a command.
 Are you root or not?

 ### Constraints